slowpoke111/Blooket-Creator/README.md

 # _**Deprecated**_ due to API update

+> Any help to update to the new api would be welcome.
+Perhaps change to use the [gsheets](https://pypi.org/project/gsheets/) python package
+---

 ## Blooket-Creator
 Speed up Blooket creation by having a program automate most of the work.